 Studies selected works of major American pre-Civil War authors.
 The principal aim is to acquaint students with the best expression of the American experience and to enlarge their perspective of the American scene.
 Lecture three hours per week.
 This course applies to the IAI General Education Core Curriculum Fine Arts and Humanities package.
-Prerequisite: Credit or enrollment in ENG 102.
+Prerequisite: A Grade of C or better in ENG 101